Guest Post by Tobias Dimick —

 10 Components that Make Up a Good Fly Fishing Kit

-The backing is the first thing that you must put on your reel which serves two functions which are: Filling up space for you to reel quickly and it also makes sure that you will not run out of line in case you snag a tarpon or ferocious snook that takes off after you have hooked it.
+The backing is the first thing that you must put on your reel which serves two functions which are: Filling up space for you to reel quickly and also makes sure that you will not run out of line in case you snag a tarpon or ferocious snook that takes off after you have hooked it.
 Backing also lessens the chance your line breaks in case the fish spools the reel.

 2. Fly line

 It’s what you cast into the water and is attached to the backing through a nail knot or Albright.
 Before you cast any fly you must pull out a certain length of line which is the distance that you wish to cast.